Adelle-Pitsas/flashcards/README.md

 ### Abstract
 [//]: <>
 This app runs through a series of flashcards in the terminal so the user can test their knowledge on JavaScript fundamentals.
+Once the user has gone through all of the flashcards, they recieve a score based on how many answers they ansered correctly.
+If they received a score less than 90% the game will offer to run again so the user can practice more.

 ### Installation Instructions:
 [//]: <>